IciarCivantosGomez/Lentils/README.md

 # README #

-This repository contains the software, data and reproducibility instructions of a set of machine learning models to predict rust sensitivity (DSr).
+This repository contains the software, data and reproducibility instructions of a set of machine learning models to predict rust sensitivity (DSr) of Crop Wild Relatives (CWR) of Lens culinaris.

 Please, clone the repo and follow these steps.